 For a list of supporters and for more information on partnering with The Event at Rebecca Farm click here.

 Come shop with us!
 With over 90 vendors from across the states, you’re sure to find that something you never knew you needed.
-For a list of 2016 Vendors click here.

 We invite you to come out and take in all The Event has to offer.
 Watch horse and rider compete, do some shopping, and bring the family for our weekend Kid Zone!
+Click for more information!

 Volunteers are an essential and necessary component for putting on such a large scale Event.
 Watch this quick video on the importance our volunteers play each year.